 The well-being of all members of our school community is of great importance to us at Longridge High School.
 This page of our website has a wealth of information and links to useful websites that can help, pupils, their families and staff alike to gain a better understanding of mental health issues and how to help yourself or others that may be struggling.

 In school, we offer a range of support for pupils and staff can also access support too.
-For pupils who are struggling, we offer in-house support from our mentors, Head’s of Year, Mental Health Ambassador, Designated Mental Health Lead and School Counsellor.
+For pupils who are struggling, we offer in-house support from our mentors, Head’s of Year, Senior Mental Health Lead and School Counsellor.
 We have a staff well-being group that meets to consider ways of enhancing well-being amongst our staff and run events to encourage team building and togetherness amongst our staff.
 We also have close links with a number of professionals and agencies that we can refer into should we feel that more appropriate than our in-house support.

-Ms C Shorrock – Mentor
+Ms C Shorrock – Early Intervention / Mentor / Menopause Champion

 Mrs S Evans – Early Intervention / Mentor / Mental First Aid Level 3

 Mrs J Singh – School Counsellor